allegroai/clearml-session/README.md

 clearml-session --docker nvcr.io/nvidia/pytorch:20.11-py3 --git-credentials
 ```

-Wait for the machine to spin up:
+Wait for the machine to spin up.
 Expected CLI output would look something like:
 ``` console
 Creating new session